-16 days China Silk Road with Kanas Lake tour
+14 days China Silk Road and Northern Xinjiang Kanas Lake Tour

 You'll arrive in Lanzhou, the great capital city of the Gansu Province in northwest China.
 Lanzhou has been an important city along the Silk Road since ancient times.
 This grand city lies at the southern end of the route leading through the Hexi Corridor across Central Asia.

 Today starts with a Bullet train ride from Lanzhou to Tianshui, a city located along the Wei River.
 After approximately 1.5 hours on the train, you will arrive in Tianshui.
 Here, you will have the opportunity to explore the magnificent Maijishan Grottoes, a UNESCO World Heritage site.
 The Maijishan Grottoes are a network of caves and walkways carved into the cliffside, adorned with thousands of Buddhist statues, murals, and scriptures.
 As you wander through the grottoes, you will be captivated by the intricate details and vibrant colors of the Buddhist artwork.
 Late afternoon, take the train back to Lanzhou for overnight.

 In the early morning, you will board a train to Zhangye, a journey that takes approximately 5 hours (travel time may vary depending on the availability of the bullet train).

 Upon arriving in Zhangye around 12:30 pm, you will be greeted at the train station and transferred to the awe-inspiring Zhangye Danxia National Geopark, also known as Rainbow Mountain.